 Part two of "The Land, a Plan, a Future" — a Rappahannock News/Foothills Forum Special Report on efforts to shape Rappahannock County's future.

 Three RCHS students received awards for college credit hours earned while simultaneously completing their high school curriculum; WCDS senior earns student/athlete scholarship; and four WCDS Latin students won first place in Level I competition at UVA Classics Day.

 The News hosts its monthly Fourth Estate Friday discussion at Sperryville Trading Cafe & Market Friday morning, Kid Pan Alley is featured in Julie Andrew's new Netflix series and more in this week's The Rapp.

-Unedited video of the Rappahannock County School Board public meeting 6 p.m.
-Tuesday, Feb.
-21 at the high school.
+Unedited video of the Rappahannock County School Board meeting 6 p.m.
+Tuesday, March 21 at Rappahannock County High School.

 Unedited video of the Rappahannock County Board of Supervisors' community outreach session 7 p.m.
 March 20, 2017 at the Castleton Volunteer Fire Hall.

 There are three comprehensive plan-specific meetings at which public input would be most welcome: the regular monthly meeting on March 27; on April 8 at town hall; and an April 17 joint work session with the town council.